Thewbi/neorv32/README.md

  1f4:	00008067          	ret
 ```

+The compiler has in fact loaded the hardcoded values 1 and 2 into registers
+a5 and a4.
+This means the registers a5 and a4 are encoded into the .word
+instruction.

-check that the hex data in the .word instruction matches the encoding you expect!
+Check that the hex data in the .word instruction matches the encoding you expect!

 It needs to be the funct7 of the custom add1 instruction!